 4.2 ELECTION OF OFFICERS

 Officers shall be elected at the first regular Board of Health meeting of even calendar years and hold office for two years or until a successor is elected.
-To qualify for nomination a person must have been a member of the Board of Health for a minimum of one year.
 There shall be no limit to the number of terms to which officers may be elected to serve.

 4.3 DUTIES OF OFFICERS